2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/js/2sxc.md

 })
 ```

-You can also find an example of finding all of our nodes and initializing them in the [TimeLineJS App][TimeLineJS].
+You can also find an example of finding all of our nodes and initializing them in the [TimeLineJS App](xref:App.TimelineJs).
 If you're interested, here's the [js-initializer](https://github.com/2sic/app-TimeLineJS/blob/master/assets/scripts.js).

 ## Everything about the Module-Level `sxc` Controller
 In the [module sxc controller](xref:Specs.Js.Sxc) you'll read about: